 The bill mandates the Commissioner of Education to implement new procedures for preliminary State school aid notices and school district budgets, while also establishing the New Jersey Education Funding Portal.
 Starting with the 2026-2027 school year, the commissioner is required to provide each school district with a preliminary State aid notice by the end of the first week in December, detailing the minimum amount of State aid for the upcoming school year.
-The bill also modifies existing provisions related to school funding law, including adjustments to the adequacy budget and local share calculations, and clarifies that the base per pupil amount and other funding metrics will be adjusted based on the Consumer Price Index (CPI).
+Additionally, districts will be notified of the maximum aid amount and their adequacy budget following the Governor's State budget message.
+The bill also includes provisions for informing districts about projected statewide property and income rates that will affect local share calculations.

 Statutes affected: